top of page

 Goldie (artist)

-Initially gaining exposure for his work as a graffiti artist, Goldie became well known for his pioneering role as a musician in the 1990’s.
+His first move into the arts was as a breakdancer but then he gained exposure for his work as a graffiti artist.
+Goldie became well known for his pioneering role as a musician in the 1990’s.
 In 2007, he returned to the art world with an art exhibition, Love Over Gold, which was held at the Leonard Street Gallery, London.

 Children and young people in social care, and those who have left, are often subject to stigmatisation and discrimination.
 Being stigmatised and discriminated against can impact negatively on mental health and wellbeing not only during the care experience but often for many years after too.
 The project aims to contribute towards changing community attitudes towards care experienced people as a group.
 See glossary HERE